-Currently volunteering in Tsavo East National Park at the Wildlife Research and Training Institute (WRTI).
-I'm a graduate of a Masters of Research (MRes.) in Biodiversity, Evolution and Conservation from University College London (UCL).
-I have considerable experience working in community-based conservation initiatives in the Maasai Mara.
-My expertise is in the optimization of the Human-Wildlife-Livestock interface to ensure sustainable utilization of natural resources in savanna biomes.
-I'm an amateur birder ๐ฆ and a novice poet ๐.
+I hold a Master of Research (MRes.) in Biodiversity, Evolution and Conservation from the University College London (UCL) and a Bachelor of Science (BSc.) in Range Management from the University of Nairobi.
+I have considerable experience working in community-based conservation initiatives in different parts of Kenya including Maasai Mara, Tsavo, and the Coast.
+My expertise is in the optimization of the Human-Wildlife interface to ensure sustainable utilization of natural resources and harmonious coexistence of nature and man.
+I'm also an amateur birder đĻ and a novice poet đ.

 Which category below best describes the type of organisation you currently work for/or run?